apacheignite/documentation/basic-concepts/what-is-ignite.md

 [block:html]
 {
-  "html": "<div>\nApache Ignite<sup>tm</sup> In-Memory Data Fabric is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash technologies.\n</div>"
+  "html": "<div>\nApache Ignite<sup>tm</sup> In-Memory Data Fabric is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash-based technologies.\n</div>"
 }
 [/block]